 1. Joseph Smith showed off the mummies that accompanied the Egyptian papyri

-Joseph Smith purchased the Book of Abraham as part of a collection that included four ancient Egyptian mummies.
+Joseph Smith purchased the Abrahamic manuscripts as part of a collection that included four ancient Egyptian mummies.
 The total cost was more than $2,000.
 To help recoup expenses, Joseph Smith put the mummies in the Nauvoo Mansion House and charged visitors to walk through the makeshift museum.

 Historian Sara Georgini recounts a story of Charles Francis Adams seeing the mummies during a private tour of Nauvoo:

 Over breakfast, as Adams recalled, Smith lectured on Mormon doctrine.
 Then, he led them down to the private chamber to visit his mother, Lucy Mack Smith.
 There, the Mormon leader unwrapped four Egyptian mummies and several rolls of yellow papyri.
 Next, “Joe” explained in detail the related holy manuscripts that he had transcribed.
 “Of course, we were too polite to prove the negative,” Charles wrote in his diary, “against a man fortified by revelation.”

 Despite Smith’s best efforts at instruction, Charles never grasped the intricacies of Mormon belief, and he resented paying a quarter to see the cache.—Sara Georgini, author of “Household Gods: The Religious Lives of the Adams Family”

 2. We don’t know if Joseph Smith used seer stones to translate the Book of Abraham